 Pizza mogul, sports owner, billionaire, devout Catholic, university founder, philanthropist.
 These are just a few of the many words that describe Tom Monaghan.
 The man who built Domino’s Pizza into an empire, owned the Detroit Tigers, built a Catholic college, then moved it halfway across the country and turned it into a university surrounded by a growing city…is all of those things and more.
 Much more as both his admirers and detractors would say.
 In short, like all humans, he is complex.
 But at his core is an unwavering Catholicism that has strengthened him amidst adversity and grounded him amidst prosperity.
-In this volume, Joseph Pearce, the preeminent Catholic biographer of our time, traces Monaghan’s life story from “the gutter to the stars” and, with his own deep knowledge of and devotion to Catholicism, is able to tell it in such a way that the reader will realize and appreciate that, despite missteps along the way, a subject is a man whose greatest desire is not to be among “the stars,” but rather among the saints in heaven at the end of his earthly pilgrimage.
+In this volume, Joseph Pearce, the preeminent Catholic biographer of our time, traces Monaghan’s life story from “the gutter to the stars” and, with his own deep knowledge of and devotion to Catholicism, can tell it in such a way that the reader will realize and appreciate that, despite missteps along the way, a subject is a man whose greatest desire is not to be among “the stars,” but rather among the saints in heaven at the end of his earthly pilgrimage.
 And that, ultimately, should be the desire of us all, flawed as we all are.
-The life of Tom Monaghan is an inspiring story of success in the face of what, for many, may have been insurmountable odds, of determination to succeed when it would have been easy to quit, and of a childhood, faith rediscovered that changed his life and the lives of so many others.
+The life of Tom Monaghan is an inspiring story of success in the face of what, for many, may have been insurmountable odds of determination to succeed when it would have been easy to quit.
+Of childhood, faith rediscovered that changed his life and the lives of so many others.
 About the Author: Joseph Pearce is Director of the Center for Faith and Culture and Writer in Residence at Aquinas College in Nashville, Tennessee.
 He is a renowned biographer whose books include his autobiography, Race with the Devil: My Journey from Racial Hatred to Rational Love (Saint Benedict Press, 2013); Candles in the Dark: The Authorized Biography of Fr.
 Ho Lung, Missionaries of the Poor (Saint Benedict Press, 2012), Through Shakespeare's Eyes: Seeing the Catholic Presence in the Plays (Ignatius Press, 2010); and Tolkien: Man and Myth, a Literary Life (HarperCollins, 1998).
-He is the recipient of an Honorary Doctorate of Higher Education from Thomas More College for the Liberal Arts and also received the Pollock Award for Christian Biography.
-He is co-editor of the St. Austin Review and has hosted two series on Shakespeare for EWTN, as well as hosting several EWTN productions on J. R. R. Tolkien
+He is the recipient of an Honorary Doctorate of Higher Education from Thomas More College for the Liberal Arts and received the Pollock Award for Christian Biography.
+He is co-editor of the St. Austin Review and has hosted two series on Shakespeare for EWTN and hosting several EWTN productions on J. R. R. Tolkien.

 Item No: 2646